MichelfrancisBustillos/NorseCalendar/README.md

 - [ ] Sortable Columns in Table View
 - [ ] Export as TXT functionality
+- [ ] Add Descriptions to Holidays
+- [ ] Add each day of Yule as seperate holiday for better description
+- [ ] Add Horizontal Scrolling to Table View (removing the need to launch in fullscreen)
+- [ ] Add pictures/gifs to ReadMe
+- [ ] Santize Year input (limit to 4 numbers only)

 See the [open issues](https://github.com/MichelfrancisBustillos/NorseCalendar/issues) for a full list of proposed features (and known issues).